foldda/charian/README.md

 ## How does it work

-Imagine you're moving house and have lots of household items to be moved to the new place, you would first package these items rinto boxes before the courier company come and pick them up, and once the boxes are delivered to the new place, you would upack the boxes and retrive the items and place them to their designated places.
+Imagine you're moving house and have lots of household items to be moved to the new place, you would first package these items into boxes before the courier company come and pick them up, and once the boxes are delivered to the new place, you would unpack the boxes and retrieve the items and place them to their designated places.

 Exchanging data using Charian is easy to understand if we compare it to moving house, except in this case we are packing and moving data using an Rda container (in place of a 'box').
 In such a process: a data-sending client would -
 1) construct an Rda container object,
 2) use the Setter methods to “pack” its data items that require transfer into the container, and then
 3) use the ToString method to convert the container to an RDA string.

-Afterwards, a "courier process" takes over transporting the string "data container", which can be saving the string to a file or to a database table, or sending the string to a network destination via a suitable network protocol.
+Afterward, a "courier process" takes over transporting the string "data container", which can be saving the string to a file or to a database table, or sending the string to a network destination via a suitable network protocol.

 A data-receiving client, upon having received the RDA string, would -
 4) use the Parse method to convert the string back to an Rda container, then